Overview of Data integration toolkit

-Effective October 2022, Azure FHIR Sync Agent is deprecated, and will not be included in the Data Integration Toolkit.
-Existing users can continue to use it, as per usual, and it will be fully supported until it's retirement in October 2023.
+Effective October 2022, Azure FHIR Sync Agent is deprecated, and won't be included in the Data integration toolkit.
+Existing users can continue to use it, as per usual, and it will be fully supported until its retirement in October 2023.

 The Fast Healthcare Interoperability Resources (FHIR) standards framework lets healthcare providers share electronic health records (EHR) and electronic medical records (EMR) on a range of devices, from computers to tablets to cell phones.
 This sharing requires patients' consent.
 The FHIR framework is intricate and covers highly sensitive data.
 Integrating this data across this digital ecosystem requires careful data mapping.
 The FHIR framework makes it feasible by defining a common standard for exchanging patient data in a secure and compliant manner.

 The FHIR framework exists to support interoperability.
 Mostly, it does that by defining common data objects to support mapping data between systems that use the FHIR framework.